-There is virtually no difference between the components inside the brightly colored Galaxy S5 Sport, the Galaxy S5, and its bulkier counterpart, the Galaxy S5 Active.
-All three phones feature a 5.1-inch 1080p Super AMOLED display, a 2.5 GHz quad core Snapdragon 801 processor, 2GB of RAM, and a 16-megapixel camera sensor.
+There is virtually no difference between the components inside the brightly colored Galaxy S5 Sport, the Galaxy S5, its bulkier counterpart, the Galaxy S5 Active. l three phones feature a 5.1-inch 1080p Super AMOD display, a 2.5 GHz quad core Snapdragon 801 processor, 2GB of RAM, a 16-megapixel camera sensor.
 They also share the same 2,800 mAh battery pack.
-I did a quick battery rundown test just to see if it was on par with all the others; the phone lasted about 10 hours and 30 minutes before it began screaming for a charge.
+I did a quick battery rundown test just to see if it was on par with all the others; the phone lasted about 10 hours 30 minutes before it began screaming for a charge.
 That’s pretty good for a phone that’s meant to go adventuring with you.

-Like the regular GS5, the Sport also comes standard with a heart-rate monitor on the back, a removable battery, and an expansion slot.
+ke the regular GS5, the Sport also comes stard with a heart-rate monitor on the back, a removable battery, an expansion slot.
 It doesn’t have a fingerprint scanner embedded in its physical Home button, however.

 A little better looking than its brothers

 I liked the look of the Galaxy S5 Sport a bit more.
-It’s outfitted in a colorful chassis without the Active’s bulky bumpers, and it’s still IP67 certified for dust and water resistance.
-It’s sturdy enough that you don’t have to put a case on it, and is protected against shocks, extreme temperatures, humidity, and high altitudes.
+It’s outfitted in a colorful chassis without the Active’s bulky bumpers, it’s still I7 certified for dust water resistance.
+It’s sturdy enough that you don’t have to put a case on it, is protected against shocks, extreme temperatures, humidity, high altitudes.

 Special apps that you can get anywhere

-The GS5 Sport features Sprint Fit Live, a suite of apps dedicated to helping you stay fit.
-The apps include a year of MapMyFitness MVP, which comes with customized audio coaches and training plans to help you start on your fitness journey, as well as specialized Spotify workout playlists and a premium account for six months if you also sign up for a Sprint Framily plan, or three if you don’t.
+The GS5 Sport features Sprint Fit ve, a suite of apps dedicated to helping you stay fit.
+The apps include a year of MapMyFitness MV/a>, which comes with customized audio coaches training plans to help you start on your fitness journey, as well as specialized Spotify workout playlists a premium account for six months if you also sign up for a Sprint Framily plan, or three if you don’t.